inveniosoftware/training/02-invenio-tour/README.md

 Your new instance exposes a REST API for performing CRUD operations on records (we will discuss in detail what a "record" is in later sessions).

-Let's create a record with some minimal metadata by perfomring a POST request to the `/api/records/` endpoint with a JSON payload:
+Let's create a record with some minimal metadata by performing a POST request to the `/api/records/` endpoint with a JSON payload:

 ```bash